patternfly/training-scenarios/react-charts/bar-chart/step2.md

-Now we'll create a simple bar chart...
+Create a simple bar chart.

-## Tasks

 1) <strong>Navigate to the `src` folder and open `src/App.js`{{open}}</strong>